raspberrypi/noobs/README.md

 If you already know your WiFi details, you can preconfigure NOOBS to use it straight away.
 Put a copy of your `wpa_supplicant.conf` file on the NOOBS root partition and NOOBS will read it and store it in its settings for all future uses.

+### Enabling SSH for Raspbian

+SSH is disabled by default in Raspbian.
+If you have elected to automatically install Raspbian and wish to SSH into it you'll need to add a line to the file `/os/Raspbian/partition_setup.sh` after the `wpa_supplicant.conf` block: `touch /tmp/1/ssh`.
+Be patient while the OS installs; the SSH server will not be immediately available.

 ### How to create a custom OS version

 There are two main use cases for which you may want to create a custom version of one of the standard OS releases that is suitable for installation via NOOBS: